dennisnyarko/Platformer-Game/README.md

 # Platformer Game in Python
-- This was done till basic screenplay and movement, further development continues
+- This was done up to the basic screenplay and movement, further development continues